 At special risk for drowsy driving accidents are males age 16-25, says the NHTSA.
 Shift workers are six times more likely to be involved in an accident due to drowsiness.

 No matter the cause, victims injured in traffic accidents will incur costs that may be recovered by filing a claim.
 These costs can include lost time at work, ambulance transportation, emergency room treatment and hospitalization, physical therapy, medications, car repairs and/or replacement.

 This is where the assistance of a personal injury firm specializing in traffic accident matters can make a difference.
-When the personal injury attorneys at Injury Lawyers of Illinois get involved in your case, we review it for viability, interview all witnesses, and work with accident reconstruction specialists to thoroughly understand how the accident occurred and who may be at fault for your injuries.
+When our Illinois, New York, and Arizona injury lawyers get involved in your case, we review it for viability, interview all witnesses, and work with accident reconstruction specialists to thoroughly understand how the accident occurred and who may be at fault for your injuries.
 And because we specialize in representing people in traffic accidents, we know how to reach a fair allocation of liability, a necessity to prevail in such cases.

 As with most injury claims, there are limits on the amount of time you have to file a car accident claim.
 This is time limit is called the statute of limitations, and typically ends two years after your injury, or three years after property damage.
 Once the statute of limitations has expired, you may not file a claim to recover damages for your injury.
 That is why it is important to speak to an experienced personal injury attorney as soon after your injury as is practical.

 If you, or a loved one, have been injured in a car accident due to someone else’s negligence, Contact Tony S. Kalogerakos, Esq.-Injury Lawyers to schedule a consultation and an evaluation of your case with a skilled personal injury attorney in Illinois, New York, or Arizona.